To provide the leadership, resources, and expertise necessary for the department to accomplish its mission.

-The mission of the Office of the Chief Financial Officer is to assure the effective management and financial integrity of Department of Energy programs, activities, and resources by developing and implementing and monitoring Department-wide policies and systems in the areas of budget administration, program analysis and evaluation, finance and accounting, internal controls, corporate financial systems, and strategic planning.
+OCFO delivers timely, accurate, and reliable decision support across the DOE enterprise, thus assuring the effective management and financial integrity of DOE programs, activities, and resources.
+OCFO develops, implements, and monitors Department-wide plans, policies, procedures, and systems in the areas of budget administration and appropriations, program analysis and evaluation, finance and accounting, internal controls, corporate financial systems, and strategic planning.

 The CFO primary functions include: